Georgegriff/griffadev/src/posts/building-a-blog-getting-started-11ty/getting-started-11ty.md

 ## I got to building

 Over the course of a month or two, just using my evenings after my day job and some weekends, through the hell-scape of 2020, I built out [griffa.dev](https://griffa.dev), and had a lot of fun along the way.
-I won't lie and pretend that everything went smoothly, I get distracted very easily, the first few days working on it went something like this:
+I won't lie and pretend that everything went smoothly, I get distracted very easily.

-{% twitter "1295057860397850625" %}

 ### Show me the code